-- (a) Requests for clinical privileges to perform either a procedure not currently being performed at the ASF or a new technique to perform an existing procedure (hereafter, "new procedure") shall not be processed until (1) a determination has been made by ASF administration that the procedure shall be offered by the ASF, and (2) criteria to be eligible to request those clinical privileges have been established as set forth in this Section. - (b) As an initial step in the process, the Practitioner seeking to perform the new procedure will prepare and submit a report to the Medical Director addressing the following: - (1) appropriate education, training, and experience necessary to perform the new procedure safely and competently; - (2) clinical indications for when the new procedure is appropriate; - (3) whether there is empirical evidence of improved patient outcomes with the new procedure or other clinical benefits to patients;

-- (4) whether proficiency for the new procedure is volume-sensitive and if the requisite volume would be available; - (5) whether the new procedure is being performed at other similar ASFs and the experiences of those institutions; and - (6) whether the ASF currently has the resources, including space, equipment, personnel, and other support services, to safely and effectively perform the new procedure.
+- (a) Requests for clinical privileges to perform either a procedure not currently being performed at the Hospital or a new technique to perform an existing procedure (hereafter, "new procedure") shall not be processed until (1) a determination has been made by Hospital administration that the procedure shall be offered by the Hospital, and (2) criteria to be eligible to request those clinical privileges have been established as set forth in this Section. - (b) As an initial step in the process, the Practitioner seeking to perform the new procedure will prepare and submit a report to the CMO addressing the following: - (1) appropriate education, training, and experience necessary to perform the new procedure safely and competently; - (2) clinical indications for when the new procedure is appropriate; - (3) whether there is empirical evidence of improved patient outcomes with the new procedure or other clinical benefits to patients; - (4) whether proficiency for the new procedure is volume-sensitive and if the requisite volume would be available; - (5) whether the new procedure is being performed at other similar hospitals and the experiences of those institutions; and - (6) whether the Hospital currently has the resources, including space, equipment, personnel, and other support services, to safely and effectively perform the new procedure.

-ASF administration shall review this report and shall make a preliminary determination as to whether the new procedure should be offered to the community.
+Hospital administration shall review this report and consult with the President of the Medical Staff, the Department Chair(any of which may conduct additional research as may be necessary) and shall make a preliminary determination as to whether the new procedure should be offered to the community.

-- (c) If the preliminary determination of the ASF is favorable, the MEC will determine whether the request constitutes a "new procedure" as defined by this Section or if it is an extension of an existing privilege.
-If it is determined that it does constitute a "new procedure," the MEC (or a designated, multidisciplinary New Technology Committee, in which case "MEC" will be interpreted as the New Technology Committee throughout in this Section) will then develop threshold credentialing criteria to determine those individuals who are eligible to request the clinical privileges at the ASF.
-In developing the criteria, the MEC may conduct additional research and consult with experts, as necessary, and develop recommendations regarding: - (1) the appropriate education, training, and experience necessary to perform the procedure or service; - (2) the clinical indications for when the procedure or service is appropriate; - (3) the manner of addressing the most common complications that may arise in the performance of the new procedure; - (4) the extent (time frame and mechanism) of focused monitoring and supervision that should occur if the privileges are granted in order to confirm competence; and - (5) the manner in which the procedure would be reviewed as part of the ASF's ongoing and focused professional practice evaluation activities. - (d) The MEC will forward its recommendations to the Board for final action. - (e) The Board will make a reasonable effort to render the final decision within 60 days of receipt of the MEC's recommendation.
-If the Board determines to offer the procedure or service, it will then establish the minimum threshold qualifications that an individual must demonstrate in order to be eligible to request the clinical privileges in question.

-(f) Once the foregoing steps are completed, specific requests from eligible Practitioners who wish to perform the procedure or service may be processed.
+(c) If the preliminary determination of the Hospital is favorable, the Department Committee will determine whether the request constitutes a "new procedure" as defined by this Section or if it is an extension of an existing privilege.
+If it is determined that it does constitute a "new procedure," the Department Committee (or a designated, multidisciplinary New Technology Committee, in which case "Department Committee" will be interpreted as the New Technology Committee throughout in this Section) will then develop threshold credentialing criteria to determine those individuals who are eligible to request the clinical privileges at the Hospital.
+In developing the criteria, the Department Committee may conduct additional research and consult with experts, as necessary, and develop recommendations regarding:

+- (1) the appropriate education, training, and experience necessary to perform the procedure or service; - (2) the clinical indications for when the procedure or service is appropriate; - (3) the manner of addressing the most common complications that may arise in the performance of the new procedure; - (4) the extent (time frame and mechanism) of focused monitoring and supervision that should occur if the privileges are granted in order to confirm competence; and - (5) the manner in which the procedure would be reviewed as part of the Hospital's ongoing and focused professional practice evaluation activities. - (d) The Department Committee will forward its recommendations to the MEC, which will review the matter and forward its recommendations to the Board for final action. - (e) The Board will make a reasonable effort to render the final decision within 60 days of receipt of the MEC's recommendation.
+If the Board determines to offer the procedure or service, it will then establish the minimum threshold qualifications that an individual must demonstrate in order to be eligible to request the clinical privileges in question. - (f) Once the foregoing steps are completed, specific requests from eligible Practitioners who wish to perform the procedure or service may be processed.